 Visit Buddha Park

 The capital city of Vientiane has several parks with Buddha Park worth visiting.
 This park is also known as Xieng Khuan.
-The park located 28 km south of the capital city, precisely on the edge of the Mekong River.
+The park is located 28 km south of the capital city, precisely on the edge of the Mekong River.

-At the park will you will see a Buddha statues 50 meters high on the river bank.
+At the park will you will see Buddha statues 50 meters high on the river bank.
 The park has other statues and flower gardens, fountains, and colorful lights.
-It also has rides for children and has a small museum.
+It also has rides for children and a small museum.

 Visit Iconic Patuxai

-Patuxai is a gate-type monument inspired by one of the world’s most famous tourist attraction in Paris.
+Patuxai is a gate-type monument inspired by one of the world’s most famous tourist attractions in Paris.
 This is a war monument located in the center of Vientiane.
 It was built between 1957 and 1968.
 And is dedicated to those who fought for independence from France.